 IT teams should think outside the box regarding connectivity.
 We live in the age of cellular and broadband, and will see a bandwidth evolution with 5GB.
 The theft of massive quantities of data can occur in just minutes using wireless technology, and new techniques are needed to defend against these threats.
 This is not only from a remote employee copying the data from corporate resources, but also cyberthreat actors breaching a remote employee and leveraging them as a beachhead.

 Therefore, IT teams need to understand their business models and account for the roles remote employees play, and the data and system risks they represent.
 With this firmly in mind, organizations can build a strategy that enables workforce productivity, while prudently managing cyber risks, with the right mix of modern security technology and practices.

 BeyondTrust technology has been engineered to enable organizations to embrace security best practices for a remote workforce.
-To learn how BeyondTrust can help you address secure remote access, privileged access management, and vulnerability management for your remote devices and mobile workforce, contact us today.
+To learn how BeyondTrust can help you address VPN-less secure remote access and privileged access management for your remote devices and mobile workforce, contact us today.